25th anniversary review: Braid – “Frame and Canvas”

 “You know this painted scene could never leave me”

-Like most non-local acts of the mid-to-late 90s I discovered on a comp.
-I can not tell you the comp, I can not tell you the year, I can’t even tell you the song I first heard, but I can tell you it piqued my interest enough that when I saw on an endcap at the now-defunct Vintage Vinyl record store I was happy to throw down my a good chunk of my measly income.
+Like most non-local acts of the mid-to-late 90s I discovered Braid on a comp.
+I can not tell you the comp, I can not tell you the year, I can’t even tell you the song I first heard, but I can tell you it piqued my interest enough that when I saw Frame and Canvas on an endcap at the now-defunct Vintage Vinyl record store I was happy to throw down my a good chunk of my measly income.

 The album became an immediate and important part of the soundtrack to my life at the time.
 In the 25 years since its release, I’ve found that’s not an uncommon origin story for how people discover and appreciate this record.
 If you’re a fan of the second-wave of emo, you know this record and to know this record is to love it.